Not having to exchange gifts might be the best gift you can give your family and friends.

 According to the same article at finder.com, a majority of people, 53.25%, say they most look forward to spending time with family during the holidays, while only 3.25% say they most look forward to receiving gifts.

-Or, perhaps best of all, make the holidays a time when you give to the needy and poor.
+Or, perhaps best of all, make the holidays a time when you give to the needy, the poor, and the lonely.
 This was probably the original intention of these traditions!